emcuttsy/monoglot-anxiety/content/english/blog/how-i-learned-german-on-my-own-mostly-without-any-hard-work.md

 > I think in general what I appreciated most on your blog was seeing someone reach a proficient level in the target language at a reasonable, steady pace and whilst having fun. **Most B2 videos are boasting about their 3-6 month super, intensive method, but I had the feeling that it should be attainable with 2 years of not really doing much actually.** Finding someone like yourself who had gone and done that was massively reassuring.

 I think that's exactly it: I learned German in about 2 years of not really doing much actually.

+You can start learning with comprehensible input from day 1.
+You just need to be stubborn and learn to deal with not understanding everything.
+I'll make one last pitch for my [**tip sheet for beginners learning with comprehensible input**](https://monoglotanxiety.ck.page/11-tips-for-beginners): I made it to help my (very monolingual) mom get started with German and I hope it will help you too.

 My hope is that reading this might inspire some of you to give language learning a shot — or to keep trying — even if you don't have time to do much of anything.